 Her first book ‘Sea and Shore Cornwall’ won a Holyer an Gof Publisher’s Award 2014.
 In 2016 ‘Sea Journal’ won The Rubery Book Award and was Highly Commended at the British Book Design and Production Awards.
 Its publication was accompanied by a touring exhibition of photographs and cabinets of beach finds.
-Together the two books have sold over 10,000 copies.

-Lisa gives occasional talks about the books, previously at Port Eliot Festival, Waterstones, Fowey Festival, Eden Project, TOM Talks (Tomorrow’s Oceans Matter) and Penzance LitFest.
+She gives occasional talks about the books, previously at Port Eliot Festival, Waterstones, Fowey Festival, Eden Project, TOM Talks (Tomorrow’s Oceans Matter) and Penzance LitFest.